segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 Feel free to [reach out to us](/help) with the following information:

 - The version of our SDK you are using
-- Whether you are using device-based or cloud-based connection mode
+- Whether you are using device- or cloud-smode
 - Logs of the call in question
 - Screenshots of the event in the Segment debugger
 - Screenshots of what you are seeing in your destination